 Having multiple firewall vendors in a business can add to the complexity of the overall infrastructure and erode any savings initially delivered by the hardware mix.
-In most respects Secure-ISS recommend that businesses focus on one or two vendors for ease of management, monitoring and orchestration.
+In most respects Secure-ISS recommends that businesses focus on one or two vendors for ease of management, monitoring and orchestration.

 How many Next Generation Features do you use?

-Sales pitches aside, how many features are applicable to your businesses workloads and use cases.
-When considering a Firewall vendor be sure to document your use cases and overlay the requirements with the remainder of your security architecture and solution set.
+Sales pitches aside, how many features are applicable to your business’s workloads and use cases.
+When considering a Firewall vendor; be sure to document your use cases and overlay the requirements with the remainder of your security architecture and solution set.
 In our experience businesses are not using all of the Next Generation features and should ensure that they are not purchasing subscriptions or features that have little or no value to the business or that are not understood by the team deploying, managing and monitoring the solution.

 Firewall as a Service